arcsysu/SYSU-ARCH/docs/LAB1/Build and simulate.md

   - Change the memory configuration from DDR3_1600_x64 to DDR3_2133_x64 (DDR3 with a faster clock)

 {: .question}
-> In each output, does `system.cpu.numCycles` times `system.clk_domain.clock` equals `simTicks` ?
+> a.
+In each output, does `system.cpu.numCycles` times `system.clk_domain.clock` equals `simTicks` ?
 Why ?

 {: .challenge}
-> A single-cycle processor executes one instruction per clock cycle.
+> b.
+A single-cycle processor executes one instruction per clock cycle.
 A classic five-stage pipelined processor, on average, executes less than one instruction per clock cycle (due to branching).
 So why are processors on the market pipelined?